 Our two Explore Tavor programs are medium-length overnight camping opportunities for chanichimot (campers) of all ages to explore Tavor’s unique and empowering camp programming.

-We offer two programs – a 14 day program during our 1st Session of camp, and a 19 day program during our 2nd Session of camp.
-The second session program meets the eligibility requirements for the One Happy Camper grant program (offering $1000 to first time campers).
 Explore Tavor is an excellent opportunity for campers working to find time for camp in a busy summer schedule or looking to try out overnight camp for the first time!
-Explore Tavor is available for chanichimot (campers) entering 3rd – 7th grade, and Explore Tavor Plus is available for chanichimot entering 3rd – 10th grade.
+Explore Tavor is available for chanichimot (campers) entering 3rd – 7th grade in the fall after camp.
+Both Explore Tavor and Explore Tavor Plus are only available for first- and second-time campers.

 The Amelimot are the youngest chanichimot (campers) at Camp Tavor.
 The Amelimot live in their own shetach (living area) near the swimming pool, flagpole, sports field and swings.
 Many of the Amelimot are new campers and their tzevet (staff) will cater their summer program to meet their needs at Tavor.
 The program will focus on orienting the chanichim to life at camp, engaging activities and building lasting friendships.
 Some highlights of Amelimot: